subzey/js1k2015/postmortem/readme.md

 #### Constants

 There's one thing I made in the builder.
-If a ariable name is all uppercase, it is chopped off from the source and all its entries in the code are replaced with its value.
+If a variable name is all uppercase, it is chopped off from the source and all its entries in the code are replaced with its value.

 _It is made with ugly RegExps and eval this time.
 I didn't like that code so much, I've started a new production level preprocession project, [Rhubarb](https://www.npmjs.com/package/rhubarb)._